MKobylianskyi/udemy-playwright/README.md

 - Run `npm install prettier` to install prettier
 - Run `npm install @playwright/test` to install Playwright
 - Run `npx playwirght install` to install default browsers for tests

+## Before running tests

+- Create a json file `env-data.json` in `/test-data` folder.
+- In the same folder present `env-data.example` with file structure.
+- Copy from example and specify nececery parameters in `env-data.json`

 ## Run tests